MichaelCurrin/auto-commit-msg/docs/development/commands.md

 This is useful for bootstrapping the project on a fresh clone, or before pushing commits.
 This task also runs as part of the `pre-push` hook after that has been set up.

-## Install

-See installation steps in the extension and hook docs - clone the repo and install Node.js and dependencies.

 ## Run checks

-Note these lint and test steps happen in the CI/CD flow - see [main.yml](/.github/workflows/main.yml).
+Note these lint and test steps happen in the CI/CD flow - see [Deploy](deploy.md).

 ### Format